-In connection with amending the Co-Development Agreement with Staidson (Beijing) BioPharmaceuticals Co., Ltd., or Staidson, on December 21, 2022, the Company entered into a share purchase agreement with Staidson pursuant to which Staidson purchases additional ordinary shares of the Company for an aggregate amount of \$2.5 million at a price of \$5.00 per share ("Purchase Price"), resulting in 500,000 additional shares ("Additional Shares").
-After receipt of the Purchase Price, the Additional Shares were issued and registered in December 2022.
+In connection with amending the Co-Development Agreement with Staidson (Beijing) BioPharmaceuticals Co., Ltd. ("Staidson") on December 21, 2022, the Company entered into a share purchase agreement with Staidson pursuant to which Staidson purchased ordinary shares of the Company for an aggregate amount of \$2.5 million (€2.3 million) at a price of \$5.00 per share, resulting in the sale of 500,000 additional shares.
+Under the terms of the share purchase agreement, at the Company's option, Staidson may purchase additional shares for an aggregate purchase price of \$7.5 million, which is subject to certain conditions.
+The accounting impact of this put option is not material.
+For additional information we refer to Note D.10.a